 A surgery called laser trabeculoplasty is often used to treat open-angle glaucoma.
 There are two types of trabeculoplasty surgery: argon laser trabeculoplasty (ALT) and selective laser trabeculoplasty (SLT).

 During ALT surgery, a laser makes tiny, evenly spaced burns in the trabecular meshwork.
-The laser does not create new drainage holes, but rather stimulates the drain to function more efficiently.
+The laser does not create new drainage holes, but rather stimulates the drain to work better.

 Even if laser trabeculoplasty is successful, most patients continue taking glaucoma medications after surgery.
 For many, this surgery is not a permanent solution.
-Nearly half who receive this surgery develop increased eye pressure again within five years.
+Nearly half of the people who receive this surgery develop increased eye pressure again within five years.
 Many people who have had a successful laser trabeculoplasty will need more treatment in the future.
 This treatment may be another laser, more medication or surgery.

 Laser iridotomy is recommended for treating people with closed-angle glaucoma and those with very narrow drainage angles.
-A laser creates a small hole about the size of a pinhead through the top part of the iris to improve the flow of aqueous fluid to the drainage angle.
+A laser creates a small hole about the size of a pinhead through the iris to improve the flow of aqueous fluid to the drainage angle.

 When laser iridotomy is unable to stop an acute closed-angle glaucoma attack, or is not possible for other reasons, a peripheral iridectomy may be performed.
-Performed in an operating room, a small piece of the iris is removed, giving the aqueous fluid access to the drainage angle again.
+This is performed in an operating room.
+A small piece of the iris is removed, giving the aqueous fluid access to the drainage angle again.
 Because most cases of closed-angle glaucoma can be treated with glaucoma medications and laser iridotomy, peripheral iridectomy is rarely necessary.

 In trabeculectomy, a small flap is made in the sclera (the outer white coating of your eye).
 A filtration bleb, or reservoir, is created under the conjunctiva — the thin, filmy membrane that covers the white part of your eye.
 Once created, the bleb looks like a bump or blister on the white part of the eye above the iris, but the upper eyelid usually covers it.
 The aqueous humor can now drain through the flap made in the sclera and collect in the bleb, where the fluid will be absorbed into blood vessels around the eye.